jundalisay/superb/content/en/research/smith/wealth-of-nations/book-1/chapter-5a.md

 In reality, however, it is the goods which are cheap in the one case, and dear in the other.

-<sup>9</sup> Toil and trouble, like commodities, has a real price and a nominal price.
+{{< s v="9" >}} Toil and trouble, like commodities, has a real price and a nominal price.
 Its real price is the amount of the necessaries and conveniencies given for it.
 Its nominal price is its amount in money.

 The worker is rich or poor in proportion to the amount of necessaries and convenience he can get, not in the amount of money he has.

-<sup>10</sup> Real price is always the same.
+{{< s v="10" >}} Real price is always the same.
 But nominal price always varies with the value of gold and silver.
 Perpetual rents should not be reserved in metal money because money fluctuates in value through=
 - fluctuations in the amount of metals in coins, and
 - fluctuations in the price of metals themselves.

-<sup>11</sup> The amount of pure metal in the coins of all nations has been almost continually decreasing.
+{{< s v="11" >}} The amount of pure metal in the coins of all nations has been almost continually decreasing.
 Their rulers wanted to reduce it to reduce their debts.
 However, it almost always reduces the value of a money rent.

-<sup>12</sup> The discovery of American mines reduced and will continue to reduce the value of gold and silver in Europe for a long time.
+{{< s v="12" >}} The discovery of American mines reduced and will continue to reduce the value of gold and silver in Europe for a long time.
 It will reduce the value of a money rent, even if rents are paid in ounces of silver and not coin.

-<sup>13</sup> The rents reserved in corn have preserved their value much better than those reserved in money, even where the denomination of the coin has not been altered.
+{{< s v="13" >}} The rents reserved in corn have preserved their value much better than those reserved in money, even where the denomination of the coin has not been altered.

 During 1576, 1/3 of all college leases were paid in its corn value, while 2/3 was paid in money.
 - According to Doctor Blackstone, however, during the present time, the value of the 1/3 corn rent rose to nearly double of the 2/3 money rent.
 - In other words, the 2/3 money rent fell to nearly 1/4 of its original value, due to the fall of the value of silver.

-<sup>14</sup> If the degradation in a metal's value is combined with the reduction of its amount in the same coin, the loss is still greater.
+{{< s v="14" >}} If the degradation in a metal's value is combined with the reduction of its amount in the same coin, the loss is still greater.
 - The coin denomination was altered more in Scotland than in England and more in France than in Scotland.
 - Some ancient valuable rents, have been reduced to almost nothing.